cmenkemeller/movie_db_showcase/README.md

 Repository must contain:
 - A Readme file, with details of the implementation, assumptions made and scripts or a step by step guide to run the application in either iOS or Android.
 If needed, specify the target platform.
 - Source Code

+# Steps
+1. Create new Flutter Project
+2. Determine end points
+    -Using Swagger for api documentation